racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK9.md

 - CBC uses the Initialization Vector, and each block is XOR with the previous one ciphertext block (first block XOR with IV).
 - This dependency ensures that repeating plaintext blocks do not result in identical ciphertext blocks, solving the issue seen in ECB.

+> **Note**: In both modes, if we try to decrypt the text with the wrong key, `openssl` will be able to tell that a bad decryption occurred

 ## aes-128-ctr

 Finally, we used the `aes-128-ctr` algorithm.